zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/test_gi.md

     ![](./images/racnode1-ms4-down.png " ")

-12. Look at the ifconfig command again by running the command below.
+12. Look at the ifconfig command again by running the command below on node 1.

     ````
     <copy>